 Discharges from MS4s in urbanized or additionally designated areas must be authorized in accordance with a permit.
-There are no MS4 communities located in the proposed project work area.
+There is currently one (1) MS4 community located in the proposed project work area: Bethlehem.
+An MS4 permit and other applicable materials will be included.

-3.0 SEQUENCE OF MAJOR ACTIVITIES
+3.0 SEQUENCE OF MAJOR ACTIVITIES2